 Over the years, a theory of continuity has been put forward, that George Miller took over the business of John Holland, and that Arthur Price took over George Miller’s business.
 I have also heard a version of this where Miller took over the business of Slater.

 Historically, little had been known about George Miller (1843-1909), and his record in the London Street Directories was spotty at best.
-As seen in his census entries, Miller was only a dozen plus years younger than Holland, and John Holland (1830-1912) outlived Miller by three years.
+As seen in his census entries, Miller was only a dozen plus years younger than Holland.
+John Holland (1830-1912) outlived Miller by three years.
 Even if one accounts for Holland’s disability retirement in his final years, it was documented that Holland was still listed in the trade directories as as a “Tool Manufacturer” as late as 1905.
-Furthermore, John Holland’s son Harold Charles, was a tool dealer, as declared in his 1911 U.K. census entry.
+In the 1881 U.K. census, Harold Charles Holland was listed as a “Tool Manufacturer,” along with his father.
+Furthermore, Harold Charles was a tool dealer, as declared in his 1911 U.K. census entry.
 Samuel Swann (Swann was his mother’s maiden name) was a joiner and shopfitter.
 So John Holland’s business legacy was already being carried forth by his sons in two areas.
 Also, George Miller confined his planemaking to shoulder, bullnose, and chariot planes.
 And a few smooth planes as well.
 In contrast, John Holland carried a full line of planes.
 If Miller took over from Holland, why would the product line be so radically reduced?
 This theoretical transition would have happened just after the turn of the new century–at a time when business was still good for infill planemakers.

 Harry Charles was possibly named after Charles Badger.